 |Transparency||It is possible to stack objects, such as graphics, images, text boxes, and form fields, on top of each other on a PDF document.
 These objects can be partially or fully transparent, and thus can interact in various ways with objects behind them.
 If a set of transparencies are stacked in a PDF file, each one contributes to the final result that appears on the page, such as the colors blending together into a final color that appears.

-To flatten the transparencies within a PDF document, you need to add a "transparency/quality" setting to your JSON profile file.
+To flatten the transparencies within a PDF document, there needs to be a "transparency/quality" section in the JSON profile file.